SebastianG-J/Generative-AI-with-LLMs/README.md

 ## 📂 Assignments

-You’ll find all exam assignments in the [Assignments](Assignments/) folder.
+You’ll find the code for all exam assignments in the [Assignments](Assignments/) folder.

 ## 📁 GAI Project